grz0zrg/fsynth/README.md

 - Polyphony is automatically detected from the GPU capabilities (704 notes with a GeForce GTX 970 GPU, 16 notes is the minimum, maximum notes depend on the GPU capability/shader complexity)
 - Multidimensional Polyphonic Expression (MPE) support
 - Hot plugging of MIDI devices
+- MIDI output
+  - MIDI devices can be assigned to each slices
+  - user-defined MIDI messages interpretation of RGBA values
+  - polyphony/stereo panning through 16 channels
+  - microtonal capabilities (frequency mapping is respected)

+External synths can be triggered from pixels data via MIDI OUT, a MIDI device can be assigned to one or more slice, RGBA channels can be assigned to user-defined MIDI messages from the slice settings, Fragment has limited MPE support (non-standard for now) to support polyphony through 16 channels, every sounding note is temporarily assigned to its own MIDI channel, allowing microtonal, individual stereo panning and polyphonic capabilities.

 If you need to control more parameters, see OSC below.